Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 ___
 # Machine learning features
-- A feature is a measurable property from the data being observed.
+- A feature is an individual measurable property / characteristic in the data being analysed.
 In [[Artificial_intelligence|ML]] these are the input variables that are fed into a model to make predictions.
--
+- The choice, engineering, and transformation of features play a crucial role in the performance of ML applications in terms of both speed and accuracy

 ![[Pasted image 20231018120325.png|425|425]]